-Supposing that discovery and imaginative reasoning are mental activities of some sort: How are they to be investigated?
+Supposing that discovery and imaginative reasoning are mental activities of some sort: how are they to be investigated?
 We will examine several different methods that have been employed or are now being employed in various disciplines.
 Different methods will, of course, be informative in different ways.
+I will tell you about a recent experience I have had with two very recent forms of study of mental processes in the form of CAT scans and MRI examinations.